rya-sge/access-denied/_posts/2025-05-27-poseidon-hash -function-overview.md

 ---
 layout: post
 title: "Poseidon Hash Function - Overview"
-date: 2025-04-09
+date: 2025-05-27
 lang: en
 locale: en-GB
-categories: blockchain programmation
+categories: cryptography zkp
-tags: ipfs merkle-tree merkle-dag dag graph git
+tags: poseidon hash
-description: Learn what a Merkle DAG is and how it used in distributed systems like IPFS and Git.
-This overview explains the structure, key benefits, and use cases of Merkle DAGs in content-addressed storage and version control.
+description: The Poseidon hash function is a cryptographic hash function specifically designed for use in zero-knowledge proof systems like SNARKs and STARKs.
-image: /assets/article/cryptographie/merkle-tree/merkle-dag-deduplication.png
+image: /assets/article/cryptographie/hash/poseidon/poseidon-sponge.png
-isMath: false
+isMath: true
 ---

 The Poseidon hash function is a cryptographic hash function specifically designed for use in **zero-knowledge proof systems** like SNARKs and STARKs.
 Unlike general-purpose hashes like SHA-2 or SHA-3, Poseidon is optimized for **efficient arithmetic circuits**, particularly over finite fields, which makes it highly suitable for zk-SNARK-friendly applications.